G-Invoicing

 Expand List item 5371Collapse List item 5371 How can trading partners achieve 7600EZ Success?

-DLA is transitioning many of its supply/materiel business lines to the 7600EZ process prior to August 2027.
-For DLA and its trading partners to be successful in this transition will require:
+DLA is transitioning most of its supply and materiel business lines to the G-Invoicing 7600EZ process prior to August 2027.
+This transition will require the following for DLA and its TPs to be successful:

-1. DLA Trading Partners to build their 7600EZ solution to be ready by August 2027
+1. DLA TPs must build their 7600EZ solution by August 2027 to transact in G-Invoicing.

 2. Standard Process Flows